intherejeet/intherejeet.github.io/_pages/about.md

 ## Professional Achievements 🏆🔬

-My contributions to the scientific community stand as pillars of my commitment to elevating the field of artificial intelligence.
+My contributions to the scientific community stand as pillars of my commitment to elevating the field of AI.
 These achievements aren't just milestones, but small steps in an ongoing journey toward creating transformative and reliable AI solutions.

 ### Intellectual Property 📑
-- **Patents**: Successfully filed **8 patents**, covering a diverse range of innovative techniques in AI and computer vision.
+- **Patents**: Successfully filed **8 patents**, covering a diverse range of innovative techniques in AI, computer vision, and network security.

 ### Scholarly Contributions 📝
 - **Publications**: Authored **7 peer-reviewed papers** presented at esteemed international conferences and top-tier journals.